digitalocean/marketplace-kubernetes/stacks/openebs-nfs-provisioner/README.md

 **Note:**

-This stack requires a minimum configuration of 2 Nodes at the $10/month plan (2GB memory / 1 vCPU).
+- This stack requires a minimum configuration of 2 Nodes at the $10/month plan (2GB memory / 1 vCPU).
+- A 1Gi block storage volume is required as well for testing the dynamic NFS provisioner.

 ## OpenEBS Dynamic NFS Provisioner Overview Diagram